Snehil2103/Physical-Design-workshop/README.md

   4. Post-layout NGSpice simulations.
   5. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.

-1. Load the custom inverter layout in magic and explore.
+1.Load the custom inverter layout in magic and explore.

 ```